 The 1891 Census on Ancestry.co.uk shows us that Robert Brown was living with his family at 6, Wallace St. Dumbarton, Scotland.
-Head of the family is shown as Robert Brown 30 years of age born in 1861 in Motherwell, Lanarkshire, his trade was listed as Plumber on ship yard.
-The rest of the household consisted of Eliza Brown, wife, 24 years of age born in St. Monans, Fifeshire and their children, Robert age 2 and Agnes M. age 1 month.
+Head of the family was shown as Robert Brown.
+He was 30 years of age and had been born in 1861 in Motherwell, Lanarkshire.
+His trade was listed as Plumber on ship yard.
+The rest of the household consisted of Eliza Brown, his wife, aged 24 years of age.
+She had been born in St. Monans, Fifeshire.
+Their listed children were Robert age 2 and Agnes M. age 1 month.

-Ten years on we find the family living at 6, Victoria St. Dumbarton.
-Robert Brown (Snr) is 40 years of age and his trade is Ships Plumber, Eliza Brown age 35 wife and they have a further addition to the family, Thomas 7 years, scholar.
-Robert age 12 and Agnes age 10 are also listed as scholars.
+Ten years on in 1901 we find the family living at 6, Victoria St. Dumbarton.
+Robert Brown (Snr) was 40 years of age and his trade was Ships Plumber.
+Eliza Brown his wife, was 35.
+There had been a further addition to the family, Thomas was 7 years old. .
+Robert was 12 and Agnes 10.
+All three children were scholars.

 He was overseas from August 1916 until May 1917.

-Robert was transferred on 2/6/1919 from the 3rd Division Signal Company, Canadian Engineers to No. 6 Salvage Corps Rhyl while stationed at Kinmel Camp preparing for repatriation.
+Robert was transferred on the 2nd June 1919 from the 3rd Division Signal Company, Canadian Engineers to No. 6 Salvage Corps Rhyl while stationed at Kinmel Camp preparing for repatriation.

-Tragically, he committed suicide on 5th September 1919 and was buried at St. Margaret’s Cemetery, Bodelwyddan.
+Tragically, he took his own life on 5th September 1919 and was buried at St. Margaret’s Cemetery, Bodelwyddan.
+(This is clearly stated in his Army records)

 It would appear that tragically Robert was suffering from the effects of Gas Poisoning and Shell Shock when he took his own life.